kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 Because [MixedProtocolLBService](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancers-with-mixed-protocol-types) feature is in alpha stage, Ports in one service may have different probe configurations.
 Following annotations are introduced to customize probe configuration for one port.

-[AppProtocol field in port becomes GA in kubernetes 1.20.](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol) The value of AppProtocol in port will overwrite the one defined in `service.beta.kubernetes.io/azure-load-balancer-health-probe-protocol`

 | port specific annotation | global probe annotation |
 | --| -- |
 |service.beta.kubernetes.io/port_{port}_health-probe_request-path|service.beta.kubernetes.io/azure-load-balancer-health-probe-request-path|